Xoloitzcuintli (Mexican Hairless Dog)

 You can minimize serious health concerns in a Xoloitzcuintli by purchasing her from a reputable breeder who engages in responsible breeding practices, and through screening for common diseases and conditions.

 Keeping training sessions entertaining is the best way to win over a Xolo.
 Agility may be an energy-burning activity the Xolo enjoys.
-The legend of the Xolo's healing ability may have some weight to it—Xolos have a higher body temperature and are comforting to hold.
+The legend of the Xolo's healing powers may have some weight to it—Xolos have a higher body temperature and are comforting to hold.
 They can be good candidates for therapy dog training.

 Sporting Dog Training